ZyrusAlvez/Schema-Generator/README.md

 ## Integration Notes

-- This module is designed for internal use and integration into larger systems
 - Generated schemas follow JSON Schema specification
 - The tool processes files sequentially and provides validation feedback
 - Output schemas are saved with `_schema.json` suffix